Unicode Support: Using Non-English Characters in Filenames and Comments

 CZipArchive::SetStringStoreSettings(UINT, bool) method.

-platform uses the same code page as your system.
+uses the same code page as your system.

 - If you use e.g. Japanese or Korean characters, you may set this parameter to

 CP_UTF8.
 Unicode UTF-8 will be used.
-You need to compile the library and

 - You can set the code page directly using its identifier.
 Be sure it is installed